togakangaroo/togakangaroo.github.io/_posts/2014-08-02-be-the-javascriptiest.md

 </code></pre>

 That looks nice, don't it?
 Straightforward.
 Keep in mind that if you need to export anything out of an IIFE you always want to do it at the very end.
 Also note that I call `toArray` on the jquery elements (called a matched set) and use the js array's built-in `.map`.
 This is because jquery - which preceeded the builtin map function - screwed up and inverted the parameters into the callback thereby making it harder to work with the 90% use case.
 Its almost entirely a matter of preference.

+Ok, fun.
+Now let's get things actually working.
+First let's consider the html we want to achieve.
+If someone later uses javascript to remove the element entirely from the page we want it to remove cleanly, that means that everything has to go inside the element.
+We also want the triangle button to be visible when the element is collapsed - we therefore need it to be outside the area we will actually be collapsing.
+So what we're aiming for is something like this

+<pre><code class="html">
+&lt;p class=&quot;should-collapse collapsible&quot;&gt;
+    &lt;button class=&quot;collapsible-collapse-handle&quot; type=button&gt;&lt;/button&gt;
+    &lt;span class=&quot;collapsible-collapse-area&quot;&gt;
+        Text to collapse....
+    &lt;/span&gt;
+&lt;/p&gt;
+</code></pre>

 <script src="http://static.jsbin.com/js/embed.js" async defer></script>